wingemo/TableMaker/README.md

 ## Introduction

-The Table Maker Program is a Python utility designed to create stylish text-based tables in terminal from tabular data.
+The Table Maker Program is a Python utility designed to create stylish text-based tables printed in terminal from tabular data.
 This simple yet effective tool allows users to generate aesthetically pleasing tables with automatic column width adjustment.

 ## Features